 The partially restored Lancaster follows an interesting route into the Lake District & passes close to the sea as it provides excellent views of the Cumbrian hills.

 The route can be followed in either direction.
-From Oxford it heads north following the Oxford canal passing its links to the Thames before joining the Cherwell valley on a two day journey via pretty Oxfordshire villages to the fine town of Banbury.
+From Oxford it heads north from the heart of the city following the Oxford canal.
+It passes the two links to the river Thames before closely following the Cherwell valley on a three day journey via pretty golden stone Oxfordshire villages to the fine town of Banbury.
+For a short section the canal and river join together and for the majority of the route they run side by side.

 Walk Options